princeton-nlp/DinkyTrain/README.md

   <br />
 </p>

-This repository is a library for efficient training of masked language models (MLM), built with [fairseq](https://github.com/fairseq/fairseq).
+This repository provides a library for efficient training of masked language models (MLM), built with [fairseq](https://github.com/fairseq/fairseq).
 We fork fairseq to give researchers more flexibility when using our training scripts, while also making it easier to adapt our code contributions into other projects.

 ## Why DinkyTrain?